 If conditions (1) and/or (3) are not met, the gain resulting from the sale will be taxable as ordinary income (based on progressive tax rates (up to 43.60% including employment fund contributions) depending on the employee's personal situation).
 If only condition (1) is not met, the speculative gain is not subject to tax if the total annual speculative gains do not exceed a certain threshold set annually (i.e., speculative gains are not subject to tax if the aggregate gains realized within the same tax year do not exceed EUR 500).
-If only condition (2) is not met, the gain resulting from the sale will be taxed as extraordinary income according to the half-global rate method, i.e., the average rate applicable to the sum of ordinary and extraordinary income is calculated according to progressive income tax rates and half of the average rate is applied to the extraordinary income (i.e., maximum rate of 21.80% in 2013).
+If only condition (2) is not met, the gain resulting from the sale will be taxed as extraordinary income according to the half-global rate method, i.e., the average rate applicable to the sum of ordinary and extraordinary income is calculated according to progressive income tax rates and half of the average rate is applied to the extraordinary income (i.e., maximum rate of 21.80% in 2015).
 These rules are complex and the employee is advised to consult with his/her personal advisor to understand the tax consequences upon a sale of Shares.

 Where Shares are acquired under the ESPP, dividends may be paid with respect to these Shares if the Company, in its discretion, declares a dividend.
-Fifty-percent (50%) of the dividends received will be subject to income tax in Luxembourg2 (at rates up to 43.60% including employment fund contributions) to the extent such amount is in excess of the annual tax-free allowance3 applicable to income from movable property (mainly interest and dividends).
+Fifty-percent (50%) of the dividends received will be subject to income tax in Luxembourg3 (at rates up to 43.60% including employment fund contributions) to the extent such amount is in excess of the annual tax-free allowance4 applicable to income from movable property (mainly interest and dividends).
 Employees may also benefit from a lump sum annual deduction that is available for investment expenses.
-The dividends also will be subject to U.S. federal income withholding tax (at a rate of 30%).
+The dividends also will be subject to U.S. federal income withholding tax (at a rate of 28%).
 The employee may be entitled to reduce the U.S. federal income withholding tax rate (to 15%) provided that the appropriate certifications concerning domicile in Luxembourg are provided as required by the United States Internal Revenue Service (i.e., Substitute Form W-8/BEN Certificate of Foreign Status and Instructions, available from the brokerage firm(s) retained by the Company).
-Further, the employee may be entitled to a tax credit against his/her Luxembourg income tax for the tax withheld at source.
+Further,

-2 Please note that the 50% exemption will be applicable only if the Company is (i) a Luxembourg resident fullytaxable company limited by share capital; (ii) a company limited by share capital resident in a State with which Luxembourg has concluded a double tax treaty and liable to a tax corresponding to Luxembourg corporate income tax; or (iii) a company resident in an EU Member State and covered by Article 2 of the EU Parent-Subsidiary Directive.
+3 Please note that the 50% exemption will be applicable only if the Company is (i) a Luxembourg resident fully-taxable company limited by share capital; (ii) a company limited by share capital resident in a State with which Luxembourg has concluded a double tax treaty and liable to a tax corresponding to Luxembourg corporate income tax; or (iii) a company resident in an EU Member State and covered by Article 2 of the EU Parent-Subsidiary Directive.

-3 Up to EUR 1,500 (or EUR 3,000 for jointly taxable couples).
+4 Up to EUR 1,500 (or EUR 3,000 for jointly taxable couples).